Phate6660/sxhkd-bindings/README.md

 2. Inspect the script.
 Don't run scripts from the internet without checking them.
 3. `chmod +x sxhkd-keybindings`
 4. Move the script to anywhere in your `$PATH` and run the command (e.g. `sxhkd-bindings`), or just run it as is (e.g. `./sxhkd-bindings`).

+# Usage
+There are two uses currently, may or may not be expanded on in the future.

+1. Display keybindings.
+2. Edit config with `$EDITOR` if the `e` arg is passed to it. (e.g. `sxhkd-bindings e`)